Azure/azure-sdk-for-js/documentation/writing_tests.md

 rush add --dev -p rollup @rollup/plugin-commonjs @rollup/plugin-json @rollup/plugin-multi-entry @rollup/plugin-node-resolve @rollup/plugin-replace rollup-plugin-shim rollup-plugin-sourcemaps rollup-plugin-terser rollup-plugin-visualizer
 ```

+You can see these dependencies at work in our [template project's package.json](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/template/template/package.json).

 #### Configuring Rollup

 Running `rollup` inside of a `package.json` script will automatically pick up the `rollup.config.js` file.
 What this file exports will define the configurations that `rollup` will use to make the bundle.
 We typically build for both Node and the browsers with the following script: